-Corporate social responsibility is an integral aspect of the Bank's operations and is expressed through the strategies, measures and activities we plan and execute.
-Corporate social responsibility is expressed through the way we manage the resources we dispose over and our through dialogue with employees, owners, customers, local communities and other stakeholders.
+Corporate social responsibility is an integral aspect of the Bank's operations and is expressed through the strategies, measures and activities the Bank plans and executes.
+Corporate social responsibility is expressed through the way we manage the resources we dispose over and through our dialogue with employees, owners, customers, local communities and other stakeholders.
 Further, a procurement strategy has been established setting out the ethical framework, requirements on suppliers and the criteria applied by the Bank when making purchases.